yiisoft/db/docs/en/query/where.md

 that are empty.

-For example, in a search form which allows you to search by username and email, you would like to ignore the username/email condition if the user doesn't enter anything in the username/email input field.
+For example, in a search form which allows you to search by username and email, you would like to ignore the username/email condition if the user didn't enter anything in the corresponding input field.

-You can achieve this goal by using the `Yiisoft\Db\Query\Query::filterWhere()` method.
+You can achieve this goal by using the `Yiisoft\Db\Query\Query::filterWhere()` method:

 ```php
 // $username and $email are from user inputs